ussoewwin/comfyui-sdnq-splited/README.md

 **Outputs**: `IMAGE` (connects to SaveImage, Preview, etc.)

-**Note**: This node is currently focused on FLUX.2 development.
-Other models (SDXL, SD1.5, Qwen, etc.) have not been tested and their functionality is not guaranteed.
+**Note**: This node is for FLUX.2 only.
+While SDNQ supports other large-scale models (FLUX.1, Qwen Image, etc.), this implementation focuses on FLUX.2 only.
+Do not use with other models.

 ---